-There's a bright, bold and beautiful trend in embroidery right now: fresh and modern florals.
+There's a bright, bold, and beautiful embroidery trend now: fresh and modern florals.
 If you've wanted to learn how to stitch these full flowers, you can!
-They are easy and versatile, and you'll love adding them to your work.
+They are versatile and straightforward, and you'll love adding them to your work.

-If you're not working with a pattern, start by sketching out your flowers.
-You may want to practice on paper first, then trace the flowers you like.
+Start by sketching out a few flowers on your practice cloth.
+You may want to work on paper first, then use a transfer method to get the flowers you like on cloth.
 If you're confident, draw right on the fabric.
 The markings should end up covered, but you can use a water-soluble pen to be safe.

 To draw a flower like the one shown here, imagine drawing around a circle with wavy lines.
 It's a bit like an amoeba.
 Add another similar shape inside the first, then draw a small circle or oval in the middle.
 Don't worry about precision.